Ruffles & Ribbons: Fashion Plates from the Time of Marie Antoinette

 ACCOMPANYING PUBLICATION

-A catalogue authored by Liu will be available for purchase alongside the exhibition.
+An exhibition catalogue authored by Liu will be available for purchase.
 The beautifully illustrated publication features detailed images, caption translations, and accompanying descriptions for all twenty-four fashion plates in the show.
-Liu’s commentary provides historical context for the publication of Gallerie des modes and offers insights into each print, exploring the figures, fashions, and facets of French culture and everyday life in the late eighteenth century.
+Liu’s commentary provides historical context for the publication of Gallerie des modes and offers insights into each print, exploring their representation of various figures, fashions, and facets of French culture in the late eighteenth century.

 The hardcover catalogue is published by The Frick Collection and funded in part by The Eden Arts Foundation ($40; members 20% off in-store, 10% online).
 It will be available for purchase in the Frick’s Museum Shop, online at shop.frick.org, or by contacting shop@frick.org or 212.547.6849.